How to eat fewer animal products, now that you have found out that there is no good reason at all to consume them?

 Tip 2- Get informed!!
 Read read read.

+It’s extremely important to do your research.
 Personally, I had an iron deficiency when I stopped eating red meat and poultry, because I wasn’t properly informed.
-Here is how you get IRON from PLANT-BASED sources: you have to eat iron-containing plant-based foods every day (spinach, lentils, beans, etc.) along with VITAMIN C-rich foods (kiwi, orange, lemon, etc.).
-Also, you cannot ingest caffeinated drinks or black coffee or black tea at the same time as eating those iron and vitamin C-rich foods (you have to wait at least 2 hours).
-For instance, you can drink coffee in the morning, then eat a large salad with spinach and kiwis for lunch and you will get the iron you need!!!
-Plus, usually vegetarians/vegans have to take a VITAMIN B12 SUPPLEMENT (which is very easy to find at every pharmacy), since it is the only vitamin that is hard to get from today’s treated plants we eat (but it isn’t impossible, so if you don’t like the idea of taking vitamins get informed on getting natural plant-based B12); meat-eaters get it from cow’s meat (since the cow herself ate non-treated plants that contained B12).
+Here is how you get IRON from PLANT-BASED sources: you have to eat iron-containing plant-based foods every day (spinach, lentils, beans, etc.) at the same time as VITAMIN C-rich foods (kiwi, orange, lemon, etc.).
+You cannot ingest caffeinated drinks, black coffee or black tea at the same time as eating those iron and vitamin C-rich foods (you have to wait at least 2 hours, otherwise your body doesn’t really absorb the iron).
+For instance, you can eat a large salad with spinach and kiwis for lunch, or a meal of lentils with lemon juice, and drink white or green tea (instead of black tea or coffee), and you’ll get the iron you need!!!
+Plus, usually vegetarians/vegans have to take a VITAMIN B12 SUPPLEMENT (which is very easy to find at every pharmacy), since it is the only vitamin that is hard to get from today’s treated plants we eat (but it isn’t impossible, so if you don’t like to take vitamins get informed on getting natural plant-based B12, it’s present in ingredients such as nutritional yeast, and often it’s already added to soy or almond milk); meat-eaters get it from cow’s meat (since the cow herself ate non-treated plants that contained B12).

 Tip 3- Learn the basics of cooking